arXiv/.github/CONTRIBUTING.md

 Thanks for your interest in contributing to arXiv software development!
 Here is a quick run-through of things you should know before diving in.

+## How to help

+We have a list of projects at https://github.com/orgs/arXiv/projects.
+We try to put things here that are relatively self-contained (i.e. don't require a ton of coordination with other projects).
+If you see a project that looks interesting to you, take a look at the associated issues as well as the README of the associated repository.

+### Recommendations for making contributions:

+- **Make sure that you are working from a ticket.** If you see something that needs doing, and there isn't a ticket,  please make one.
+This helps us to keep tabs on what we're doing.
+- **Keep contributions bite-sized.** We try to split up work into small, manageable pieces.
+This makes it easier for multiple people to work together, and especially facilitates code review.
+If you find yourself adding more than a few dozen lines of code, the task might be too big.
+Consider splitting the work into multiple tickets that you can deliver separately.
+- **Don't hesitate to ask questions.** With a project this size, it is impossible to anticipate everything that contributors will need to know.
+  Please ask lots of questions (just comment on the open issues, or create a new issue), and we'll do our best to answer them.

 ## Reading

 For a high-level overview of the arXiv-NG project, see the [arXiv